The Seven Worst Assets to Leave Your Kids or Grandkids

 Still, there are some substantial risks to leaving valuable collectibles as an inheritance.
 First, there’s a much higher chance that your heirs could overlook or lose these valuable assets, especially if you’ve hidden them.
 “If you’ve sewn diamonds in the couch cushions, you better let your heirs know so they don’t toss them out in a yard sale,” said Carbone.

 Another problem with collectibles is that they’re tougher to value.
 It’s not like a bank or brokerage account where your heirs can just see the balance.
-Instead, they’ll need to go to a dealer and if they meet the wrong person, they can be taken for a ride.
+Instead, they’ll need to go to a dealer and if they meet up with the wrong person, they can be taken for a ride.
 You may also have items in your home you don't know are worth big bucks, like these ten old things in your home that can be worth a fortune.

 Romero shared a story where he got caught off-guard.
 “A client who passed away was a musician and had a collection of violins.
 I took a particularly impressive one in thinking it might have value.
 The dealer said the violin itself was worthless, but the bow? $20,000.”